 The internet has disrupted the way we live.
 You can do almost anything online now.
-Buy clothes, order food, pay your bills, and even get a cuddle (hey, we won’t judge).
+Buy clothes, order food and pay your bills.
 But more importantly, it has disrupted the way we work as well.

 Dubbed as the ‘gig economy’, independent workers are paid by the ‘gig’ (the specific task or project).
 This is done either independently or via a 3rd party platform that connects freelancers to clients.
 It can be a long term commitment or a short term contract.
 But either way, it can empower individuals to choose their own work, make their own decisions, and get paid for their services.

 While gigs were traditionally part-time jobs (like busking at a roadside or delivering newspapers) which supplemented a permanent income stream, digital work platforms have started to substitute these conventional 9AM-6PM jobs.
 According to KellyOCG, 84% of talent managers in APAC are already hiring gig workers due to the lower cost, innovation and competitive edge!